Sai-Ramya7/zestard-replica/README.md

 -gatsby-node.js
 -static.json

-**`/src`**: This directory will contain all of the code related to what we will see on the front-end of our site, such as our site header or a page template. `src` is a convention for “source code”.
+**`/src`**: This directory will contain all of the code related to what we will see on the front-end of the site, such as the site header or a page template. `src` is a convention for “source code”.

 **`/assets`**: This directory contains the images and scss folders used in this site.